-A face lift (rhytidectomy) is a procedure designed to correct the signs of facial and neck aging.
-With age, your skin loses some of the underlying supportive structure and elasticity.
-As a result, you start to notice wrinkles, drooping skin (particularly along the jaw line), and deepening furrows around the mouth and chin.
+A face lift, technically known as a rhytidectomy, is a procedure designed to correct the signs of facial and neck aging by tightening the underlying muscle and trimming excess skin, giving you a refreshed, more youthful appearance.
+With age, your skin loses some of the supportive structure and elasticity, that leads to noticeable wrinkles, drooping skin (particularly along the jaw line), and deepening furrows around the mouth and chin.

 A facelift can correct these signs of aging by tightening the underlying muscle and trimming excess skin, giving you a refreshed, more youthful appearance.
 After surgery, some patients look up to 10-15 years younger.
 Facelifts are sometimes combined with other procedures, such as fat injections, brow lifts, or blepharoplasty (eyelids) to rejuvenate the entire face.